Soviet Union at the 1972 Summer Olympics

 The Soviet Union (USSR) competed at the 1972 Summer Olympics in Munich, West Germany.
 371 competitors, 298 men and 73 women, took part in 180 events in 22 sports.

-The Soviet Union won 50 gold medal in the year, when the fiftieth anniversary of the USSR's founding was celebrated in the country.
+The Soviet Union won 50 gold medals in the year, when the fiftieth anniversary of the USSR's founding was celebrated in the country.
 That fact pleased the Soviet authorities.

 Medalists

 The USSR finished first in the final medal rankings, with 50 gold and 99 total medals.